How Long Does Stomach Flu Last? An Expert Weighs In

 Both stomach flu and other types of food poisoning are what doctors call "self-limiting," meaning they play themselves out and rarely require medical treatment.

-While norovirus is the leading cause of foodborne illness, germ-for-germ, salmonella and other bugs are more likely to result in hospitalization or death.
+While norovirus is the leading cause of foodborne illness, other bugs like salmonella are more likely to result in hospitalization.

 If you've got viral gastroenteritis, you should start to feel better after two or three days.
 While food poisoning due to other causes hits you harder and faster, it goes away faster too; you may be back to normal in a day or two.